paolacodes1/paolacodes1/README.md

 - **Freelance Automation Scripts** – Simplifying repetitive tasks with Python

 ## 🎯 Goals for 2025
-✅ Launch my first freelance automation gig
+- **Launch my first freelance automation gig
-✅ Build and deploy a crypto tracking tool
+- **Build and deploy a crypto tracking tool
-✅ Contribute to an open-source Web3 project
+- **Contribute to an open-source Web3 project

 ## 🤝 Let's Connect!
 📩 Reach out for coding collabs or tech discussions!